 Students may be released for religious instruction with parent/guardian permission on Wednesdays from October to April.
 Excuses for absences from religious instruction must go to the respective churches and not to the public school.
 Parents/guardians are asked to help monitor their child's attendance at release time.
-Please contact the church if you have concerns regarding behavior during release time or the transition between school and church.
+Please contact the church if you have concerns regarding behavior or transportation during release time or the transition between school and church.
+Reasonable efforts will be made by the school district to accommodate any student who wishes to be excused from a curricular activity for a religious observance.
+See policy 503 for more information.